heig-vd-dai-course/heig-vd-dai-course/24-conclusion-to-part-4/PRESENTATION.md

 size: 16:9
 paginate: true
 author: L. Delafontaine and H. Louis, with the help of ChatGPT
-title: 'HEIG-VD DAI Course - Conclusion to part 4: Web infrastructures'
+title: 'HEIG-VD DAI Course - Conclusion to part 4: Network programming with HTTP'
-description: 'Conclusion to part 4: Web infrastructures for the DAI course at HEIG-VD, Switzerland'
+description: 'Conclusion to part 4: Network programming with HTTP for the DAI course at HEIG-VD, Switzerland'
 url: https://heig-vd-dai-course.github.io/heig-vd-dai-course/24-conclusion-to-part-4/
 footer: '**HEIG-VD** - DAI Course 2023-2024 - CC BY-SA 4.0'
 style: |